ericoporto/ags-manual-wiki/Settingupthegame.md

 **Substituting dialog speech with custom functions**

 By default all of the character dialog lines are executed using the standard function Character.Say.
 Since AGS 3.5.0 it is possible to define a custom script function as a substitute instead.
 This is done using "Custom Say function in dialog scripts" option in the General Settings.
-Similarily, narration (which is by default done using Display script function) may be substituted with a custom one using "Custom Narrate function in dialog scripts".
+Similarly, narration (which is by default done using Display script function) may be substituted with a custom one using "Custom Narrate function in dialog scripts".

 **Using scripting commands in dialogs**